carlosperate/awesome-microbit/README.md

 ## 👩‍💻 Programming

+- [micro:bit classroom](https://classroom.microbit.org) - Run and manage live code sessions with MakeCode or Python Editor.
+It makes it quick and easy for teachers to share code with students, track their progress, help them debug, and save their progress.

 ### 🆚 Visual Programming

 - [MakeCode](https://makecode.microbit.org) - Provides an in-browser emulator and a Blocks interface that generates JavaScript (TypeScript) code (part of Microsoft's PXT).